 Do not find excuses to place more trades, as it will do you more harm than good.

 Trading Mistake #8 — Blaming yourself over a good trade when you should pat yourself on the back

 A good trade isn’t necessarily a winning trade.

-A good trade is a trade which you followed your trading plan, regardless of whether you win or lose.
+A good trade is a trade in which you followed your trading plan, regardless of whether you win or lose.